Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/Consumer/100_Series/120__MarketPrice__FieldListWalk/ReadMe.txt

-120__MarketPrice__FieldListWalk is an example of an OMM Consumer application and demonstrates how to use the EMA library for accessing and parsing OMM MarketPrice data from Reuters Data Feed Direct (RDF-D), directly from an OMM Provider application, or from an Advanced Distribution Server.
+120__MarketPrice__FieldListWalk is an example of an OMM Consumer application and demonstrates how to use the EMA library for accessing and parsing OMM MarketPrice data from Refinitiv Data Feed Direct, directly from an OMM Provider application, or from an Advanced Distribution Server.

 120__MarketPrice__FieldListWalk illustrates how to extract OMM data from the